LordThunder333/composite-fermions-mh/spherical-geometry/README.md

 Jastrow Derivative file not included, as too large for Github.
 Can be found at: https://drive.google.com/file/d/1e4iLdqPZocUjBpYWN2c49_AC-LTROx1_/view?usp=sharing.

-They can also be generated using the attached files horner_polynomials.jl
+It can also be generated using the attached files horner_polynomials.jl

 All relevant functions to the spherical geometry are placed in spherical_geometry_utilities.jl.